 Participating in God’s Mission

-Hybrid Services Resume
+Hybrid Sunday Services

 We welcome you for our Sunday morning worship at St. John’s!
 No reservations are required for in-person worship.
 For those who are vaccinated, masks are now optional.
 It is expected that those who are not vaccinated will wear masks.
 We will continue with our social distancing protocols inside the church and invite parishioners to join us in the churchyard for a time of fellowship following the service and announcements.